New Tech @ GEREAU

 New Tech @ Gereau teachers and students use the Canvas learning management system (LMS) to support online and in-person teaching.
 Our use of Canvas in New Tech provides our students with continuity across their NT@G classes and BFMS/TGC elective course, and prepares them to use Canvas in their courses at Franklin County High School.
 An online Learning Management System is an important tool to support Project- and Problem-Based learning as students collaborate and work at different paces.

-New Tech @ Gereau staff is preparing to provide our students with Project- and Problem-Based Learning opportunities in an online setting when the school year begins, and in a socially distanced classroom setting when the School Board approves an in-person return, although PBL/PrBL will look different this year than it would in regular circumstances.
-8th grade New Tech students will be graded on our school's learning outcomes of collaboration, oral and written communication, agency, and knowledge and thinking on their work in Canvas.
+New Tech @ Gereau staff provide our students with Project- and Problem-Based Learning opportunities in online and in socially distanced in-person classroom settings.
+8th grade New Tech students are graded on our school's learning outcomes of collaboration, oral and written communication, agency, and knowledge and thinking across the content areas.

-In addition to their New Tech classes and BFMS or TGC elective, our students will be able to participate in a virtual school advisory program through Canvas which will introduce them to New Tech culture and values.
-Our special education students will also be able to access specially designed resources and support via Canvas.
+In addition to their New Tech classes and BFMS/TGC elective, our students participate in a virtual school advisory program through Canvas which introduces them to New Tech culture and values.
+Our special education students are also be able to access specially designed resources and support via Canvas.

 What makes New Tech different?

 This video from Edutopia shows what the PBL process looks like from start to finish from the viewpoint of teachers and students at Manor New Technology High School.